TAM Testimony – Use of Alternative Fuel Heavy Duty and Medium Duty Vehicles

-On May 14, Kevin Weeks, the executive director of the Trucking Association of Massachusetts, submitted written testimony in support of House Bill 3178, An Act Relative to Truck Inspections.
+On June 1, Kevin Weeks, the executive director of the Trucking Association of Massachusetts, submitted written testimony in support of House Bill 2388, An Act Relative to Encourage the Use of Alternative Fuel Heavy Duty and Medium Duty Vehicles.
 The testimony is provided below, and a PDF is available for download.

 For additional information, contact the Trucking Association of Massachusetts.

 Boston, Massachusetts 02133

 Dear Chairman Cusack, Chairman Hinds, and Members of the Committee:

 On behalf of the over 250 member companies of the Trucking Association of Massachusetts (TAM), I am writing in strong support of House Bill 2388, An Act Relative to Encourage the Use of Alternative Fuel Heavy Duty and Medium Duty Vehicles.
 The enactment of this legislation would incentivize the transportation industry of Massachusetts to continue its long term emissions reduction through the use of green technologies in its day-to-day operations.

 As you may know, this legislation seeks to provide tax credits under Mass.
 Gen. Laws ch.
 62, § 6 for the purchase of medium and heavy duty commercial vehicles that use alternative fuels, by Massachusetts Companies.
 “Alternative fuel” is defined in the proposed legislation as electricity, liquid petroleum gas, natural gas, or hydrogen fuels.
 These credits are applicable up to $250,000 per fiscal year per company with a tax credit of $20,000 for the purchase of heavy duty vehicles, and $12,000 for the purchase of medium duty vehicles.
 According to the United States Dept. of Energy, numerous states already offer these types of incentives. (http://www.afdc.energy.gov/laws/)